 All our staff offer their care and guidance throughout the week.
 We constantly strive for an atmosphere of friendship and teamwork between staff and children and the high staff:child ratio of 1:5 means that if problems such as homesickness do arise they are easily spotted and quickly sorted.

 Our tutors are professional musicians, who come from across the UK to teach at Priory Farm.
-We have a violinist from the Royal Liverpool Philharmonic Orchestra (Sally Anne Anderson) and a percussionist from the Hackney Colliery Band (Olly Blackman) who bring their very different but complementing skills, and equal levels of enthusiasm and inventive teaching (often outdoors), and we are very lucky to count both the previous (Sally Anne Anderson) and current (Roderick Skipp) artistic directors of the UK's El Sistema project In Harmony as director-members of our teaching team.
+We have a violinist and the first In Harmony Artistic Director from the Royal Liverpool Philharmonic Orchestra (Sally Anne Anderson) and a percussionist from the Hackney Colliery Band (Olly Blackman) who bring their very different but complementing skills, and equal levels of enthusiasm and inventive teaching (often outdoors), and Rod Skipp (current artistic director with In Harmony) who is a strong conductor and cello/chamber tutor.
 Ceri Essex and Adelaide Carlow run their own practices teaching music in schools and at home in Wales and Scotland.
 Adelaide is a lower strings tutor with Sistema Scotland.
 Meghan Perry is an Edinburgh-based cellist who specialises in chamber music and enjoys teaching music to young children.
 Meghan is also a medical doctor and offers experienced support to our on-site first-aiders.
 Grace Dale and Timothy Cape have joined the music staff and are brilliant musicians and teachers.
 We have Grace to thank for setting up our first (hopefully annual) Scottish ceilidh in the heart of England!
 We have a vibrant and growing group of under-grads and graduates of music, and also previous attendees of PFMC in their younger days and together they form our experienced, caring and energetic welfare team.
 Georgina Thomson from Bristol is our lovely chef, providing healthy and balanced food to suit busy, outdoors children: sustaining, yummy meals, along with lovely cakes... and last but not least, Mikie and Laura Robarts live at Priory Farm.
 They help in hundreds of ways with the set-up, generously host the whole event and are active members of the Music Camp Team.

 Staff in pictures